 At the beginning of the semester, you will be asked to indicate your expectations for the class and at the end of the semester, you will be asked to reflect on what you have learned from the class largely based on course goals and learning objectives.
 This category also requires you to take the Implicit Association Test (IAT).
 Details will be provided in more detail in Carmen and during class meetings.
 Grading will be based on your timely completion of the assignments.
 Expectations assignment submission is due Aug.
-25, 11:59 p.m., EDT Carmen drop box.
-The IAT must be completed by Sept.
-15, 11:59 p.m.
-EDT Reflections paper deadline is Dec.
-6, 11:59 p.m.
-EST Carmen drop box.
+23, 11:59 p.m., EDT.
+The IAT must be completed by Aug.
+30, 11:59 p.m.
+EDT.
+Reflections paper deadline is Dec.
+9, 11:59 p.m.
+EST.